 Types of DIY compost bins

-You can make compost bins from a wide variety of materials, but these three DIY compost bins are among the most common and easiest to make.
+You can make compost bins from a wide variety of materials including straw bales, a wine barrel, or even make a DIY compost tumbler, but these three DIY compost bins below are among the most common and easiest to make.

 A pallet compost bin